washingtonpost/ans-schema/docs/proposals/2020-07-27-Document_Contributors.md

 Add a `contributors` trait to the Story, Video, Image, Gallery, and Content Types that will hold key information about the person(s) who created and then later edited the Document.

-For this MVP, a limit of length 1 on the array is acceptable, holding just the information on the `creator`.
-However, as we move forward with this feature in Broadcast, there may be a desire to hold a list of all contributors to the Document, which is why it is an Array.

-Within the `contributor` object, each contributor will have three fields -- `user_id`, `display_name`, and `creator`.
-The first two are just Strings that hold an identifier and a human-readable display name.
-The last is a Boolean value for whether or not this person was the initial `creator` of the Document.
-(But I am very open to other/better suggestions on how to do this).
+For this MVP, the `contributors` trait will have one key field, `created_by`, which holds an object with a `display_name` and unique identifier, `user_id` of a given person.

+In the future, there is likely a scenario in which we want to track *all* contributors to a document, in which case we can add another subfield for this, which is why I've proposed a `contributor` and then `created_by` subfield.
+The theory then being we could add an `updated_by` field which holds an array of contributors.

-We will need `contributors[].user_id` at least to be an indexed field that can be search on in Content API, and probably `contributors[].creator` as well, if we do decide to pursue tracking a list of all contributors.
+We will need `contributors.created_by.user_id` at least to be an indexed field that can be search on in Content API.

 # Proposed Schema

 ```
-"contributors": {
-  "type": "array",
-  "description": "An array containing contributor objects.
-Limited to a size of 1 for now.",
-  "minItems": 1,
-  "maxItems": 1,
-  "items": {
+{
+  "title": "Contributors",
+  "description": "Trait that holds information on who created and contributed to a given document in Arc.",
   "type": "object",
-    "description": "An object specifying a contributor to the Document.",
   "additionalProperties": false,
   "properties": {
+    "created_by": {
+      "description": "The Creator of the Document.",
+      "type": "object",
+      "properties": {
         "user_id": {
-        "type": "string",
+          "type": "string"
-        "description": "The unique identifier of the user, should be their email."
+          "description": "The unique ID of the Arc user who created the Document"
         },
         "display_name": {
-        "type": "string",
+          "type": "string"
-        "description": "The display name for the user."
+          "description": "The display name of the Arc user who created the Document"
-      },
-      "creator": {
-        "type": "boolean",
-        "description": "T/F if the user is the original creator of the document."
         }
-    },
-    "required": ["user_id", "creator"]
+      }
+    }
   }
 }
 ```